 If you show any hesitation about paying them a photographer's fee or deposit, you're told you seriously lack "commitment" and you should "stop wasting time" and not "miss the opportunity."

 Claiming They Don't Know When They Will Be Back

-Real modelling agencies hold open call about once a month.
+Real modeling agencies hold open calls about once a month.
 Not always on the same week or day, but about once a month.

 Pressing You to Decide Now or Never